spaceotter/unplusplus/README.md

 * Enumerations with a non-int type are generated as a bunch of macros.
 * Some types are considered internal to the standard C++ library.
 These are filtered out, and are referred to using a typedef if one appears later.
+* A constant extern *pointer* is emitted for global variables, which points to the variable.

 ## Limitations